NOAA-MDL/grib2io/README.md

 ```shell
 pip3 install grib2io
 ```
-On macOS, please prepend the pip3 with setting `CC` to the full path to GNU C compiler (i.e. gcc)
+On macOS, please prepend the pip3 with setting `CC` to the full path to GNU C compiler (i.e. gcc).
+If gcc has been installed via [homebrew](https://brew.sh), the gcc compiler name will have the major version appended (e.g. `/usr/local/bin/gcc-10`).

 ```shell
 CC=/path/to/gcc pip3 install grib2io